prrvchr/OAuth2OOo/README.md

 ## Requirement:

-In order to take advantage of the latest versions of the Python libraries used in OAuth2OOo, version 2 of Python has been abandoned in favor of **Python 3.7 minimum**.
+In order to take advantage of the latest versions of the Python libraries used in OAuth2OOo, version 2 of Python has been abandoned in favor of **Python 3.8 minimum**.
-This means that **OAuth2OOo no longer supports OpenOffice since version 1.1.0**.
-I can only advise you **to migrate to LibreOffice**.
+This means that **OAuth2OOo no longer supports OpenOffice and LibreOffice 6.x on Windows since version 1.1.0**.
+I can only advise you **to migrate to LibreOffice 7.x**.

 To offer you all these new services in LibreOffice, the OAuth2OOo extension uses many Python libraries.
 Some of these libraries embed binary files which depend on:
-- Python version (between 3.7 and 3.11 included)
+- Python version (between 3.8 and 3.11 included)
 - Operating system (Linux, Windows, Macos, etc...)
 - The architecture of your computer (i386, adm x64, arm64, ppc, etc...)